EChesters/EChesters/lib/jekyll_blog/_posts/2015-08-15-ux-security-verification.md

 </div>

 This is great because the CAPTCHA form is only shown if the form is filled out in Guinness world record times.
 It’s removing the responsibility from the user until it believes it to be necessary.
 Unfortunately this doesn’t solve the accessibility problems as with every other CAPTCHA form.
 But if you’re going down the route of using a CAPTCHA form, this is the best one.
 It removes the responsibility from the user and doesn’t cause issues until it has to.

+The difference between Ghost CAPTCHA and the latest reCAPTCHA is that this one hides everything from the user until necessary.
+Whereas Google's reCAPTCHA still requires the user to select a check box.
+Also when trying out both, Google's reCAPTCHA was unsure I was a real user a lot more than when using Ghost CAPTCHA.

 ## Gamification
 Games are a great UX in their own right.
 Gamification in UX is a great way to disguise tasks that need doing, which in this instance is verification.
 Why not turn verification into a game?
 [PlayThru is a playful alternative to authorisation] offering a game instead of distorted text.